What is Creatine For Bodybuilding? How Can it Help

 Improved endurance and recovery

-By improving energy availability during exercise, creatine allows athletes to train more efficiently and effectively, leading to better adaptations over time.
+By providing more energy during exercise, creatine lets athletes train better and improve more over time.

 Potential cognitive benefits